erikerlandson/erikerlandson.github.com/source/_posts/2018-09-02-putting-cubic-b-splines-into-standard-polynomial-form.markdown

 ![eq1](/assets/images/bspline/yd2guhxt.png)

-The You can see that the constant α normalizes knot intervals to 1, and that the four <nobr>N<sub>i</sub>(t)</nobr> are defined in this transformed space of unit-separated knots.
+You can see that the constant α normalizes knot intervals to 1, and that the four <nobr>N<sub>i</sub>(t)</nobr> are defined in this transformed space of unit-separated knots.

 I'm interested in providing an interpolated splines using the Apache Commons Math API, in particular the [PolynomialSplineFunction](https://commons.apache.org/proper/commons-math/javadocs/api-3.6/org/apache/commons/math3/analysis/polynomials/PolynomialSplineFunction.html) class.
 In principle the above is clearly such a polynomial, but there are a few hitches.